TheOnionBay/TORrents/docs/index.md

 where `<path-to-list-of-files>` is the path to a *.json file containing the files information.
 Examples can be found on the `client` folder.

-Keep in mind this option is LAN-oriented.
+Keep in mind this option is LAN-oriented, so the processes must run in different machines.

 ## Option 2 - Online